The Online Safety Expert Group

 Convened to bring together independent expert voices to inform debates on online safety

-Working to ensure that new online safety legislation is fit for purpose and does not create new harms
+Working to ensure that new online child safety legislation is fit for purpose and does not create new harms

 About the Group

 The Online Safety Expert Group initially convened by Denton Howard in 2025, brings together specialists in child protection, digital policy and online safety to ensure that new regulatory approaches genuinely reduce online harms and do not create unintended consequences.
+See “About us” for more detail.

 1. Protecting children online is a shared priority and we are all responsible